-The Trials Garden has over 75 varieties planted and this is constantly being added to.
+In and around the Trials Garden we have over 45 varieties planted together with many crabapples.
 None of the trees are sprayed which gives a good indication as to their resistance to common problems such as scab and canker.
 Based on our findings over the years we now mainly recommend the newer, disease resistant varieties although not exclusively.
 Remember also that just because a variety does no good in my garden doesn't mean it won't in yours, I can't grow James Grieve but many customers can (even though they say they don't spray!)
 Either way, we can't stock every variety so we stick to the ones that do well with us or get requested for on tasting days.
 We have access to hundreds of varieties and these can be added to our order if placed in mid summer

 Choice of Rootstocks

 Apples have a wide range of rootstocks to suit many purposes and soil types.
 It is vital to choose the right one when buying and here at Meynell Langley Gardens we can give sound advice on all aspects of roostock choice, pruning and after care.

 M27 VERY DWARF

 small trees or containers but must be good soil or use M9

 Dwarf again but more tolerant of poorer soils

 For more compact trained trees or larger bushes